What's the best Parker fountain pen?

 Check out my guide to the different pen writing styles for more on the differences.

-What size of fountain pen nib should I get?
+What size of nib should I get?

 I always recommend going for a medium point nib; luckily, most any standard fountain pen will be a medium nib.